 Slow cooker fudge is a firm favourite in our house for three reasons – it’s a big sweet treat (kids) and it’s easy peasy and doesn’t make a big mess (me).

-We usually make slow cooker fudge at Christmas and Easter to give away as gifts, putting the fudge into paper bags and labelling them for whoever they’re for, but you can make it at any time of year and adjust the theme of the sprinkles accordingly.
+We usually make slow cooker fudge at Christmas and Easter (I love our slow cooker, and a bit like a catering waffle machine it’s well worth investing in a decent one) to give away as gifts, putting the fudge into paper bags and labelling them for whoever they’re for.
+But you can also make it at any time of year and adjust the theme of the sprinkles accordingly.

 The recipe we use actually belongs to Louise who blogs at Pink Bear Bear, and over the years I have honed it slightly depending on the occasion.
 For example, bog standard cooking chocolate is fine if you’re making a batch of fudge for kids, whereas 70% cocoa chocolate works perfectly for a more indulgent treat for adults.
 Then when it comes to toppings Christmassy sprinkles are great at Christmas, whereas mini eggs are the perfect topping at Easter.
 You can also get creative by adding things like popping candy or marshmallows to the fudge before it sets.

 So, how’s it done?
 It’s easy peasy lemon squeezy!